Devinance/Basic-Calculator/readme.md

-This is a basic calculator written in Python '_bash
+This is a basic calculator written in Python